curiosity81/T-1000/README.md

 top
 ```
 Exit top via Ctrl+c.
-Now update Raspbian (if there are problems with logging into the device again, see the end of paragraph "Connect to raspberry pi zero"):
+Now update Raspbian (if there are problems with logging into the device again, see the end of section "Connect to raspberry pi zero"):
 ```
 sudo apt-get update
 ```